-Our Delta Gene and SNP Type assay products consist of assay design and custom content delivery systems for gene expression and genotyping, respectively.
+Our Delta Gene and single-nucleotide polymorphism type, or SNP Type, assay products consist of assay design and custom content delivery systems for gene expression and genotyping, respectively.
 These offerings provide low-cost alternatives to chemistries such as TaqMan, and allow customers to use IFCs in more flexible ways.
 PCR assay reagents need to be specific to the gene targets of interest but the process of designing a set of assays may delay the implementation experiments or require the use of expensive pre-designed assays.
 We have developed a process to provide customers with validated assays for their targets of interest.